-The Adviser has engaged Propel Bio Management, LLC to serve as sub-adviser to the Fund pursuant to Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement").
+The Adviser has engaged System 2Advisors L.P. to serve as sub-adviser to the Fund pursuant to Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement").
 The Sub-Adviser is responsible for the management of the Fund's portfolio subject to the Adviser's oversight and instructions.
-Ms. Kawas is deemed to control the Sub-Adviser through her ownership of all of the Sub-Adviser's interests.